 NEECS runs on limited grants and was developed to provide a professional service for people who may not be able to meet the cost of private therapy services.
 Sessions can be free of charge or clients may contribute voluntarily towards the cost.
-Clients are sent information about our contributions policy before their first appointment and then discuss with their counsellor what will suit their situation.
-For more information on the contributions policy, please click on the link at the end of this section.
+Clients will discuss with their counsellor what will suit their situation at their first appointment.

 If you wish more information on the contributions policy please email us by clicking the contact us link